-Florida Felony DUI
+Florida Felony DUI Attorneys

 DUI in Florida is a misdemeanor offense, carrying penalties including up to $1,000 in fines and up to a year in jail, along with a driver’s license suspension from six months to one year.
 In some circumstances, however, DUI can be charged as a felony, and if convicted you could be looking at years in prison.

-The Florida DUI defense attorneys at Meldon Law have decades of experience defending people charged with both misdemeanor DUI offenses and felony DUI.
+The Florida felony DUI attorneys at Meldon Law have decades of experience defending people charged with both misdemeanor DUI offenses and felony DUI.
 No matter how serious the charges are against you, you can count on our attorneys to put in the time and effort to fight for you and work to get the best results obtainable.

 If you’ve been arrested for drunk driving and charged with a felony DUI in Florida, don’t take chances with your future.
 Call Meldon Law for immediate advice and assistance to secure the best outcome in your case.

 What Makes a DUI a Felony in Florida?

 There are four different ways you can be charged with felony DUI in Florida: